 Here’s what he had to say about his journey with Hansal Mehta, the director of Scam 1992.

 Questions and answers

 What was your first reaction when you realized that you had been cast as a character that appears at the critical turning point of the series Scam 1992?

 Firstly, I was thrilled with the way my auditions went.
-Then I got to know it was a Hansal Mehta project, and he is someone I admire as a director and as a filmmaker.
+Then I got to know it was a Hansal Mehta project.
+He is someone I admire as a director and as a filmmaker.
 When the role was confirmed, I was ecstatic to get a chance to work with him.

 When I read the script, I understood that my character comes at a very crucial time in the entire story.
 Although, I never imagined that the response to the series and my character would be so overwhelming.
 So much appreciation and love!

 To what extent do you think that your background in economics helped you play this role so marvellously?

 I understood a few of the intricacies of the stock market.
 I understood the character arch of the role I was playing and which part of the scam he was involved in.
 It’s been advantageous for me to understand my character and my role well.
 It’s mainly because of my economics background.
 Still, it’s not a necessity as it was very accessible to people without such a background as well, they understood what the story was about and all its features.